hliyan/node-api-architecture/README.md

 - only the primary outputs are sent/written in the main event handler
 - secondary effects are not written in-line, but triggered via event listeners
 - centrally declared schema / metadata defintions shared across all modules
+- CQRS - query (read-only) layer is shared across all modules, but writes/mutations are private to modules and can only be invoked by module event handlers

 # example directory structure